Sutto/barista/README.md

 If you're using Jammit, this means you can simple run a rake task (`rake barista:brew` before running jammit) and your coffeescripts will be automatically provided, ready for bundling.

+To add to your project, simply add:

+    gem 'barista', '>= 0.1.0'

+To your Gemfile and run bundle install.

+As you place .coffee files in app/scripts, it will automatically handle them for you.

 Barista require rails 3+ (but patches for Rails 2 will be accepted.)